trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>According to an HTTP monitor, a website is down.
 You're able to telnet to the port, so how do you resolve it? </b></summary><br>

-I would connect to my web server via telnet to investigate the log files and resolve the issue regarding to the logs.
+I would connect to my web server via ssh to investigate the log files and resolve the issue regarding to the logs.

 </details>